SHAJI001/retail-sales-dashboard/README.md

 Quantities sold

-These fields enable analysis of regional performance, product-level profitability, and monthly sales trends.
+These fields allow detailed analysis of regional performance, product-level profitability, and monthly sales trends.

-Objectives
+Project Objectives

-The dashboard was designed to answer key business questions, including:
+This project aims to answer key business questions:

 Which regions generate the highest sales and profit?